Click here to view Anna’s archive

-Anna is a mixed-media artist whose practice incorporates wall-based pieces, three-dimensional works and site-specfic installations.
-Creating complex and incredibly delicate compositions of natural and found materials, Anna’s work is characterised by the way the materials appear to float mid-air, creating a sense of an inexplicable moment, frozen in time.
+Anna’s practice incorporates wall-based pieces, three-dimensional works and site-specific installations.
+Creating complex and incredibly delicate compositions, Anna’s work is characterised by the way the materials appear to float mid-air, creating a sense of an inexplicable moment, frozen in time.